coronalabs/corona-docs/markdown/guide/basics/debugging/index.markdown

-<a id="coronaeditor"></a>
+<a id="editor"></a>

-## Using Corona Editor
+## Using CORONA_CORE_PRODUCT Editor

-[Corona Editor](https://github.com/coronalabs/CoronaSDK-SublimeText) is an <nobr>add-on</nobr> feature for [Sublime Text](https://www.sublimetext.com/).
+[CORONA_CORE_PRODUCT Editor](https://github.com/coronalabs/CoronaSDK-SublimeText) is an <nobr>add-on</nobr> feature for [Sublime Text](https://www.sublimetext.com/).
 This allows you to see debugging messages in Sublime Text without needing a console window.
 It also allows you to validate your code using an interactive debugger.

-Once you have Sublime Text and Corona Editor installed, it can help you debug your code.
+Once you have Sublime Text and CORONA_CORE_PRODUCT Editor installed, it can help you debug your code.
 For example, you can stop the Solar2D Simulator at certain points and examine the state of your code, or you can step through the code and inspect variable values along the way.
 In addition, you can follow the __stack&nbsp;trace__ of the app for more comprehensive debugging purposes.

 ### Using Break Points